-As always, I hope you enjoy today’s holidays and observances, a music link to Billy Preston, factoids of interest for this day in history, a relevant quote by Dustin Milligan, hoping that the Jihadists are forced by Muslim clerics to adopt indifferntism, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Carrie Underwood, factoids of interest for this day in history, the fact you are not suffering from megrim; a relevant quote from Ralph McGehee on the CIA’s Phoenix Program in South Vietnam, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1973 Number One Song—the number one song in 1973 on a run of 2 weeks in that position was “Will It Go Round In Circles?” by Billy Preston.
-Here is a performance by him of the song: https://www.youtube.com/watch?v=ghj5V5cUo1s
+3. 2005 Number One Song— the number one song in 2005 on a run of 1 week in that position was “Inside Your Heaven” by Carrie Underwood.
+Here is a recording of the song: https://www.youtube.com/watch?v=BFXGqdL31rs

 On this day in:

-Reflections on Canada on Canada Day: “It's like Canada is the little brother to the United States and one day they are going to show the world they're just as cool as their successful big brother.”
-Dustin Millligan, noted Canadian actor.
-Had you known my mother you would agree that as a typical Canadian who immigrated to this country, Canada is cool and successful.
+Reflections on the CIA’s Phoenix Program: “From 65-68 U.S. and Saigon intel services maintained an active list of VC cadre marked for assassination.
+Phoenix Program for 69 called for "neutralizing" 1800 a month.
+About one third of VC targeted for arrest had been summarily killed.
+Security committees established in provincial interrogation centers to determine fate of VC suspects, outside of judicial controls.
+Green Berets and navy SEALs most common recruits for Phoenix Program.
+Green Beret detachment B-57 provided admin cover for other intel units.”
+Ralph McGehee “CIA and Operation Phoenix Vietnam” Sad chapter in our nation’s history in a war we could not win that tore this nation apart.
 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.